LuigiAlbq/spring-api-cliente/README.md

-# ACT PROXY 1.0
+# API CLIENTE 1.0

-*
-*

 ## Description

-You can make a post request via API, containing byte[] body, request will receive your stamp.
+You can use requests API.

 ## Getting Started